mtuann/COMP1010-Fall24-Python/lab-tutorial.md

 * **Ask for help if you need it:** Don't hesitate to ask your TA or the instructor for assistance if you have any questions or encounter difficulties.

 **Good luck and happy coding!**

-Remember, Codeforces is a great platform for practicing your coding skills and preparing for future challenges.
-Take advantage of the opportunity to learn and improve your programming skills.